The bay has been recognised by its dual name, Meretoto/Ship Cove since 2014.1

 Cook was the first European to set foot in the Sounds.
 He visited the bay five times between 1770 and 1777, spending approximately 100 days in total in the cove.
 The bay provided safe anchorage, food and fresh water and timber for repairs to his ships.
 During these visits Cook and his men planted vegetable gardens and released animals, including goats, sheep and pigs.
 The decedents of these pigs are known to this day as Captain Cookers.3

 Meretoto/Ship Cove had been used by Māori for many generations prior to the arrival of Europeans.
-The iwi Rangitāne settled in the cove soon after their arrival to the Marlborough Sounds.
+The iwi or tribe, Rangitāne settled in the cove soon after their arrival to the Marlborough Sounds.
 They gathered kaimoana/ seafood in the area and used it as a site for manufacturing pakohe/argillite.
 Other iwi, including Te Ātiawa o Te Waka-a-Māui used the bay as an urupā/burial site and an anchorage for waka/canoes.4

 Māori were also inhabiting the area during Cook’s first visit.
 European records note that soon after the arrival of the HMS Endeavour in the bay, a scouting party in waka encircled the ship.
 The interaction was a peaceful one with Cook inviting members of the party on board.
 Maori established a temporary kainga or village near Cook’s encampment.
 During Cook’s second voyage on the HMS Resolution, the crew recorded that several Māori families were living nearby, supplying the crew with fish.5